Newark Evangelical Church – Who are we?

 The church is independent of any organised Christian denomination, acknowledging Christ alone as the Head of the Church, but enjoys fellowship across denominational divides with many other congregations of evangelical conviction, and is a member of the Fellowship of Independent Evangelical Churches (FIEC).

-We are led by a team of two elders, both of whom work full-time as Pastors; these between them are responsible for pastoral care and the main teaching/preaching ministry of the church.
+We are led by a team of two elders, both of whom work as Pastors; these between them are responsible for pastoral care and the main teaching/preaching ministry of the church.
 A team of deacons is accountable for the material and financial aspects of the church’s work.
 Other members carry responsibility for the leadership of specific activity areas such as youth and children’s ministry.

 Where do we meet?